• By: Legacy Law Centers

 When spouses are close in age, their estate planning matters are usually a joint effort.
 However, if you are married to someone who is much older or younger than you are, then your estate planning priorities might be completely different.
 If there is a significant age gap between you and your spouse and you want to make sure your estate planning matters are in order in case one of you passes away or becomes incapacitated, then you need to have an open and honest conversation with your spouse about the financial and estate planning topics we discuss below.

-Employment Plans for the Future
+Employment Plans For The Future

 If you and your spouse rely on one or both of your jobs to cover your health insurance and income needs, then you should discuss the ways your lifestyle might change if one or both of you decide to retire or stop working in the near future.
 You should also talk about what you would like to do with your extra time once you are retired or no longer working.
 Do you want to travel together or separately?
 Does one spouse aspire to start a business?
 Talking about your plans for life after retirement will reveal what you each have in mind for what you will be doing together as a couple in the future.

-Managing Finances for Retirement
+Managing Finances For Retirement

 Once you retire or decide it’s time to stop working, your household will be losing one type of income.
 Although your retirement accounts might provide a large portion of the money you will live on during retirement, it takes advanced planning to properly execute this financial strategy.
 As a married coupled with an age gap, you should discuss when you are planning to retire.
 You and your partner should also meet with a financial planner to make sure your finances are on track and to determine when you will likely be able to afford to give up a paycheck.